 Preheat the oven to 400F and chop up all of your vegetables.
 Prepare the rice according to the directions.

-In a large saute pan, over medium heat, warm the oil then add the onion, bell pepper, and minced garlic.
+In a large skillet, over medium heat, warm the oil.
+Then add the onion, bell pepper, and minced garlic.
 Let this cook for about 10 minutes so it gets really soft.

-Pour in half of the cheese and stir until everything is well mixed together.
+Pour in half of the cheese.
+Stir until everything is well mixed together.

 Bake the stuffed peppers for about 20-25 minutes, until they are soft.
-You want the cheese to be melted, but not start to brown.
-Serve immediately.
+You want the cheese to be melted but not start to brown.
+Serve your Taco-Stuffed Poblano Peppers immediately.

 Taco Stuffed Poblano Peppers